archzfs/archzfs/testing/README.rst

 Let's make zfs start automatically on boot via the base image setup scripts.

-But first, we must understand the updated systemd configuration for ZFSonLinux.
+But first, we must understand the updated systemd configuration for OpenZFS.

 Running `pacman -Ql zfs-linux` show the systemd files::